pipefox/fvtt-simple-dice-roller-deluxe/README.md

 * Make dice-form CSS fancier: better tooltips, optional toggle button labels, transparency effects, no outer border.

 ## Why "Simple Dice Roller Deluxe"?
-* This module is for GMs who use the Foudnry app for battle maps and tracking while the players have physical character sheets (or digital ones on their phones/tablets).
+* This module is for GMs who use the Foundry app for battle maps and tracking while the players have physical character sheets (or digital ones on their phones/tablets).
 Having a simple roll table with no character-sheet modifiers can be handy in such cases.
 * The module should also help users who want to make a quick roll in a click or two without having to type commands in the chat window.

 ## Acknowledgements